readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 > prevails appears as an ‘immense collection of commodities’; the individual
 > commodity appears as its elementary form.[^1]

-Marx starts with what “appears”, something taken from observation.
-However, how something appears does not necessarily match how it is, it's jut how that what is appears.
-Just because the wealth appears as a collection of commodities does not mean that commodities are the wealth of societies in which the capitalist mode of production prevails.
-Marx project is to start from the simple observation and to proceed to the explanation.

-In his first sentence Marx defines the object of his analysis.
-He studies the wealth of societies in which the capitalist mode of production prevails.
-One might argue that actually the wealth of societies presents itself as the GDP or as debt or as money or … .
-However, here the starting point is much more
-simple: people need to eat, shelter etc. – that is the *material* wealth they need in any society.
-Which form does it take here?
-Commodity form!
+In the first sentence Marx defines the object of analysis.
+He studies wealth as it appears in capitalist societies.
+One might object that the wealth of societies actually presents itself as the GDP or as debt or as money or … However, here the starting point is much more simple: people need and want to eat, shelter, tools to fix and produce stuff etc. – that is the material wealth they need in any society.
+In this society, however, this material wealth appears in commodity form and this particularity is the starting point of the analysis.
+Hence, when Marx writes "appears" it expresses that the content “wealth” appears in a specific mode: as the commodity.

-So, he studies the properties of material wealth in this society.
-This is different from how economists usually proceeds.
-Modern economics starts from scarcity not wealth.
-The fundamental claim of current bourgeois – i.e., neoclassical – economics is scarcity.
-Marx insists that something particular is happening if on the one hand people can produce enough stuff that other people who don’t produce stuff can eat and on the other hand people go hungry.
-This points to a social particularity not to scarcity in general.

-Finally, in this first sentence Marx clarifies that the object of this book is not what many people associate with Marxism: a philosophy of history as such.
-In this work the object is the wealth of societies in which the capitalist mode of production prevails.
-Nothing more but also nothing less.
-Also, the first three chapters which deal with simple commodity circulation are not meant as an idealistic picture of how society could be or has been – but as an account of this society.
-Hence, in this book Marx starts much more limited than both bourgeois economics and what people believe to be Marxism: he studies the commodity.
+To avoid anticipating the remainder of this chapter, we must for now rely on a superficial dictionary style definition of what we mean when we say “commodity”.
+In economics, in particular around the time when Marx was writing, a commodity is something which is produced for sale or exchange.

+This first definition of a commodity points to the attribute of the wealth under consideration here that it needs to be produced.
+It consists of products of labour.
+The things people consume must first be produced and somehow production must be related to consumption: what is produced for whom, who produces it and how.
+By definition this is a feature of any division of labour and cannot change.
+What can change, though, is how this "coordination" is accomplished, the social form.
+Or as Marx put it in response to his critics:

+“Every child knows that any nation that stopped working, not for a year, but let us say, just for a few weeks, would perish.
+And every child knows, too, that the amounts of products corresponding to the differing amounts of needs demand differing and quantitatively determined amounts of society’s aggregate labour.
+It is self-evident that this necessity of the distribution of social labour in specific proportions is certainly not abolished by the specific form of social production; it can only change its form of manifestation.
+Natural laws cannot be abolished at all.
+The only thing that can change, under historically differing conditions, is the form in which those laws assert themselves.”[^7]

+How these laws assert themselves and what additional laws assert themselves if the wealth of societies appears in commodity form is the subject of investigation.

 ### Use-Value

-By wealth he – following his predecessors – means material wealth: stuff that is useful to us.
-Commodity here ought to be understood as something which is produced for sale or exchange.
-What Marx starts from is: how does the bread arrive at the person who eats it?

 A particular thing satisfies a particular need, not any need.
 If I'm hungry I want bread not chairs.
 From this perspective things are very much not